ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 - Direct experience of invisible magnetic resonances through physically engaging materials.

-The pursuit of an earth-based narrative from a geological perspective of time allows the art-research to reveal new valences in epistemologies, while repairing alienation by making the realms of the invisible and imaginary both visible and tactile.
-Woven fibres offering additional qualities such as sound, sound dampening and sound channeling.
+The pursuit of an earth-based narrative from a geological perspective of time allows the art-research to reveal new valences in epistemology, repairing alienation by making the realms of the invisible and imaginary both visible and tactile.
+Woven fibres offer additional qualities such as sound, sound dampening and sound channeling.
 In creating a cultural way to connect with movements deep within the earth through vision, touch, and experience, ÆSTHETIC RESONANCES weaves traditions in art with emerging technologies in music, sound, media, environments, and social psychology.

 Refinement is to emerge throughout the research and continue for as many years as needed after.
-The remnant magnetic data from research organisations, such as: UiO, NGU and International Geosciences, will be used to create textiles and performances.
-Jacquards can be made with TC2 Loom or other weaving technologies.
+The remnant magnetic data from research organizations, such as: UiO, NGU and International Geosciences, will be used to create textiles and performances.
+Jacquard fabrics can be made with TC2 Loom or other weaving technologies.
 The two-sided method creates positive-negative, interrelated surfaces similar to analogue photography, and is an important distinction from using knots, knitting, or sublimation printing.
 Another possibility is cooperating with software developers and coders to make textile printers from defunct machinery.
-Demarcated by textures and colours woven based on recordings from measuring devices often used in resource mining, the subtle pre-formative forces of magnetism become Visual, Sensual (tactile), and Actual (woven).
+Demarcated by textures and colors woven based on recordings from measuring devices often used in resource mining, the subtle pre-formative forces of magnetism become Visual, Sensual (tactile), and Actual (woven).
 Connecting anthropogenic sensibilities to technological developments lays a common ground toward the future with a holistic vision of healthy symbiosis.
 Instead of a dominance based vision, textiles based on records of magnetic forces offer new understandings.
-Methods of textile production afford additional sites of meaning by exploring sustainable production of materials, use of mycelium and experimental fibres, in the resulting tapestries for installations, government buildings, or scenography for cultural performances with musicians and dancers.
+Methods of textile production afford additional sites of meaning by exploring sustainable production of materials, use of mycelium and experimental fibers, in the resulting tapestries for installations, government buildings, or scenography for cultural performances with musicians and dancers.
 The aim is to produce as many site specific textiles and performances as appropriate.

 PROCESS AND REFLEXIVE DOCUMENTATION

 Form a visual database and media materials, alongside scientific archiving and research used for industrial and resource mining.
 Recontextualise the data in textile and engaging performances.
 Documentation of the process including photography of the researchers and sites, videos, presentations, databases, textiles, and performances will also be produced.
 The project can serve as a grounds for establishing a company to bridge gaps between science, art, commerce, and rural cultures with cities.
-Collaborations with musicians, choreographers and dancers, also realise the research project as a unique basis for collaboration, improvisation within a structure, and documentation in the form of videos, images, charts, cultural impressions/experiences.
+Collaborations with musicians, choreographers and dancers, also realize the research project as a unique basis for collaboration, improvisation within a structure, and documentation in the form of videos, images, charts, cultural impressions/experiences.

 - Establish Structure for Project Elements and Publishing